-In March 2022, the Company adopted the Rights Agreement whereby a significant penalty is imposed upon any person or group which acquires beneficial ownership of 10% or more of the Company's common stock without the approval of the Board of Directors.
-Also on this date, the Board of Directors declared a dividend of one preferred share Purchase Right for each outstanding share of common stock of the Company, par value \$0.01 per share Company common stock, which was paid to Company stockholders of record as of the close of business on March 31, 2022.
+In March 2022, the Company adopted a stockholder rights plan whereby a significant penalty is imposed upon any person or group which acquires beneficial ownership of 10% or more of the Company's common stock without the approval of the Board of Directors.
+On the same date, the Board of Directors declared a dividend of one preferred share Purchase Right for each outstanding share of common stock of the Company, par value \$0.01 per share, which was paid to Company stockholders of record as of March 31, 2022.
+On March 20, 2023, the Purchase Rights expired.